-A named integer vector with physiological copy numbers.
-This is useful to specify male and female samples, e.g. c('X'=2) for female samples and c('X'=1, 'Y'=1) for male samples.
-The assumed default is '2' for all chromosomes.
+A named integer vector or matrix with physiological copy numbers, where each element (vector) or column (matrix) corresponds to a chromosome.
+This is useful to specify male or female samples, e.g. c('X'=2) for female samples or c('X'=1, 'Y'=1) for male samples.
+Specify a vector if all your hmms have the same physiological copy numbers.
+Specify a matrix if your hmms have different physiological copy numbers (e.g. a mix of male and female samples).
+If not specified otherwise, '2' will be assumed for all chromosomes.

-regions

-A GRanges object containing ranges for which the karyotype measures will be computed.
+regions A GRanges object containing ranges for which the karyotype measures will be computed.